-U.S. Department of Commerce Invests $800,000 to Improve Airport Infrastructure in New Mexico
+U.S. Department of Commerce Invests $2.8 Million in CARES Act Recovery Assistance to Support Airport Hangar Expansion in Roswell, New Mexico

-WASHINGTON – The U.S. Department of Commerce’s Economic Development Administration (EDA) is awarding a $800,000 grant to the City of Roswell, New Mexico, to renovate an existing airport hangar facility to facilitate numerous business expansions.
-According to grantee estimates, the project is expected to create 30 new jobs.
+WASHINGTON – Today, U.S. Secretary of Commerce Gina M. Raimondo announced that the Department’s Economic Development Administration (EDA) is awarding a $2.8 million CARES Act Recovery Assistance grant to the city of Roswell, New Mexico, to construct an airport hangar addition at the Roswell Air Center and support business expansion.
+This EDA grant is expected to create 45 jobs and retain 30 jobs.

-This project will support the renovation of an airport hangar facility that serves the aviation maintenance, repair and overhaul sector.
-This project was made possible by the regional planning efforts led by the Southeastern New Mexico Economic Development District.
-EDA funds the Southeastern New Mexico Economic Development District to bring together the public and private sectors to create an economic development roadmap to strengthen the regional economy, support private capital investment and create jobs.
+This project was made possible by the regional planning efforts led by the Southeastern New Mexico Economic Development District (SNMEDD).
+EDA funds SNMEDD to bring together the public and private sectors to create an economic development roadmap to strengthen the regional economy, support private capital investment and create jobs.

 About the U.S. Economic Development Administration (www.eda.gov)